DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/da_calibration_overview.rst

 Final mode outputs
 ------------------------

 * cam_in_gripper (type:Pose) : The 3D transformation from the camera to the gripper (TCP).
-Only has value in eye-in-hand situaltions.
+Only has value in eye-in-hand situations.
 * base_in_world (type:Pose) : The 3D transformation from robot base to the world (calibration board).
-Only has value in eye-in-hand situaltions.
+Only has value in eye-in-hand situations.
 * cam_in_base (type:Pose) : The 3D transformation from camera to robot base.
 Only has value in eye-to-hand situations.
 * gripper_in_world (type:Pose) : The 3D transformation from gripper (TCP) to world (calibration board).
 Only has value in eye-to-hand situations.
-* milCalibrationID (type:MIL_ID) : This output includes the inforamtion about the calibration settings alongside with the data needed for performing calibration computation in the final mode.
+* milCalibrationID (type:MIL_ID) : This output includes the information about the calibration settings alongside with the data needed for performing calibration computation in the final mode.
-* calibrationStatus (type:Int) : This output indicates if there were any erros during the node excecution.
-If the value is 0, no error has occured.
-However, if the value is non-zero, an error has occured during excecution and an error message will be printed in the console.
+* calibrationStatus (type:Int) : This output indicates if there were any errors during the node execution.
+If the value is 0, no error has occurred.
+However, if the value is non-zero, an error has occurred during execution and an error message will be printed in the console.

 Load mode inputs
 ----------------------------